What Is a Conventional Loan?

 Income and assets

-Your income is examined in multiple ways when you apply for a mortgage.
-Lenders look at your total income to determine whether you can afford the projected monthly payment.
-There’s no minimum income requirement to get a conventional mortgage, but it’s often easiest to get approved if you can prove that you’re earning steady income.
+Lenders look at your total income to determine whether you can afford the monthly mortgage payment.
+There’s no minimum income requirement to get a conventional mortgage, but it’s easier to get approved if you can show a steady income.

 A larger down payment reduces both the amount you need to borrow to buy a home and the size of your monthly payment.
-If you’re struggling to get approval for a mortgage, consider saving up for a larger down payment to increase your odds.
-Putting more money down also could help you get a lower interest rate.
+If you’re struggling to get approval for a mortgage, saving up a larger down payment can help.
+Putting down more money also may get you a lower interest rate.

 Advantages and Disadvantages of Conventional Loans

 While conventional loans are the most common type of mortgage, they aren’t the best option for everyone.
-Consider the different pros and cons when shopping around.
+Weigh the pros and cons when shopping around.

 Advantages of a conventional mortgage

 - Lower total cost.
 Conventional mortgages often are the most affordable option for homebuyers who have good credit and a down payment of 10% to 15%.
-One way to compare costs is using the loan’s annual percentage rate, which represents the interest rate and other fees.
-Your APR will be listed on Page 3 of each loan estimate you receive from lenders.
+One way to compare costs is using the loan’s annual percentage rate, which represents the annual cost of interest and fees.
+Your APR is listed on Page 3 of the loan estimate you’ll receive from your lender.

 - Widely available.
 You can find a conventional loan through most major banks, credit unions, and other types of lenders.